 This new recommendation is less ambitious than in part one of the strategy which recommended expansion of eligibility to all families on universal credit (UC).
 The strategy argues that due to the huge numbers of families registering for UC over the pandemic, the initial recommendation is financially unfeasible, and this new threshold will be a realistic stepping stone.

-Food For Life is proud to work with schools, hospitals, universities and caterers serving over 2 million healthy, nutritious meals a day.
-You can be part of the solution to provide healthy and sustainable diets for all.
+Food for Life is proud to work with schools, hospitals, universities and caterers. get in touch with our team to be part of the solution to provide healthy and sustainable diets for all.